Effective gravity and effective quantum equations in a system inspired by walking droplets experiments: General covariant formulation for a system with inhomogeneous pulsation of the medium

+It is worth noting that $\rho_0$ (and then the Dirac delta function) must be seen as the limit of a derivable function (for instance a 3D Gaussian function).
+Recall that this is fully in agreement with the fact that our toy model could be interpreted as a limiting case of a wave monistic model, still to write (as discussed in Section \ref{ss1_syst}).
+Hence, when $\vec{\nabla}\rho_0=\vec{0}$ ({\it i.e.} at the maximum of $\rho_0$), the first term of the above equation is zero.
+This again implies that the second term is zero.
+So, Eq.~(\ref{eacc_ur_guid}) encapsulates the two following results:

+in which $g_{\m\, 00}$ is evaluated at the position of the concretion, $\vec{r}=\vec{\xi}$.
+These equations generalize the corresponding ones in Section~\ref{ss1_contradiction}.

-Eq.~(\ref{eacc_guid_E}) has a direct counterpart in general relativity: the energy conservation of a point mass $m_0$ in a static gravitational field (cf. {\it e.g.} \cite{landau_th_ch} \S 88), {\it i.e.} in a Newtonian metric constant in time.
-On the other side, Eq.~(\ref{eacc_guid}) yields (see below), in the low-velocity approximation, an equivalent de Broglie-Bohm guidance formula in quantum mechanics.
+Eq.~(\ref{eacc_guid_E}) has a direct counterpart in general relativity: the energy of a point mass $m_0$ in a static gravitational field ($\frac{\sqrt{g_{00}}\,m_0\,c^2}{\sqrt{1-\mathcal{V}^2/c^2}}$, cf. {\it e.g.} \cite{landau_th_ch} \S 88) is constant in time.
+Eq.~(\ref{eacc_guid}) yields (see below, Eq.~(\ref{eacc_vguid})), in the low-velocity approximation, an analogous de Broglie-Bohm guidance formula in quantum mechanics.
+(This equation, which concerns the transverse displacement wave $\varphi$ and not only its phase, is called in the following the $\varphi$-guidance formula.)
+It is very interesting to note that the symbiosis equation not only leads to a guidance formula, but also leads to an energy conservation.
+The symbiosis equation then appears to be very crucial.

-Eq.~(\ref{eacc_guid}) (called the $\varphi$-guidance formula) generalises in any reference frame (with a Newtonian elastic-medium metric constant in time) the corresponding one in~\cite{conc}, which meant that the concretion in symbiosis is located in its proper reference frame at a local extremum of the transverse displacement wave $\varphi$.
-Furthermore, it here appears more clearly that the symbiosis equation also leads to an energy conservation (cf. below Eq.~(\ref{eacc_EPconc_ref})).
-It is very interesting to note that, on the contrary of the previous section of the paper and by using a general covariant formulation, the problem concerning the guidance formula and the velocity of the concretion under the influence of a potential (cf. Section~\ref{ss1_contradiction}) is, at this step, solved.\\